tate1010/MyContest-/README.md

-disclaimer: not all solution are working or yield a perfect score.
+solution might not work or yield a perfect score.
+This are just how I approached them during the contests